freyasxx/HALSI/README.md

 # HALSI: Hierarchical Adaptive Latent Skill Inference for Temporal Abstraction in Reinforcement Learning

-This project provides the official implementation of HALSI, a hierarchical reinforcement learning (HRL) framework designed to enable dynamic latent skill abstraction and adaptive temporal decision-making.
-HALSI combines a Transformer-based skill encoder, a diffusion-based skill decoder, and an adaptive duration policy, allowing agents to learn semantically meaningful skills from offline data and execute them with variable temporal horizons during online training.
+This project provides the official implementation of **HALSI**, a hierarchical reinforcement learning (HRL) framework designed to enable dynamic latent skill abstraction and adaptive temporal decision-making.
+HALSI combines a Transformer-based skill encoder, a diffusion-based skill decoder, and an adaptive duration policy, allowing agents to learn meaningful skills from offline data and execute them with variable temporal horizons during online training.

 ![Framework](framework.png)